microservices-demo/microservices-demo/deploy/mesos-cni/README.md

 These scripts will install the microservices demo on Apache Mesos using the CNI plugin.

+*For testing only* Because CNI support is so new, it is not supported in Marathon and some features are missing from Weave.
+The containers are not orchestrated, so if they crash, they will not be restarted.

 ## Caveates
 - Tested with Mesos 1.0.0
+- These scripts start containers using mesos-execute.
+Not marathon (due to lack of marathon support).
+Hence, they are not orchestrated.
+If they crash, they will not be restarted.
 - Sometimes Docker hub can respond with 500's.
 It might take few tries to get it running.
 - Mesos only supports CNI from version 1.0.0+
 - Mesos only supports CNI on the Mesos containerizer